-The Central Florida Veterans Memorial Park will honor those who left our community and never returned and help heal those who did come home.
+The Central Florida Veterans Memorial Park honors those who left our community and never returned and helps heal those who did come home.

-The Memorial will be located adjacent to the new VA Medical Center (VAMC) overlooking a tranquil lake and a short walk to the campus chapel, nursing home and assisted living facility.
-It will truly be a special place to both remember the names of Central Floridians who died while serving our country and to mourn our losses.
-This memorial will also be a peaceful place for patients, families and friends to heal, pray, relax, reflect and connect with their loved ones.
+The Memorial is located adjacent to the new VA Medical Center (VAMC) overlooking a tranquil lake and a short walk to the campus chapel, nursing home and assisted living facility.
+It truly is a special place to both remember the names of Central Floridians who died while serving our country and to mourn our losses.
+This memorial is also a peaceful place for patients, families and friends to heal, pray, relax, reflect and connect with their loved ones.

 Please help us honor those who left our community and never returned and help heal those who did come home.
+The Endowment Fund has been established for continued maintenance of the Memorial and will continue to be funded by Donors.
 You can contribute on line by clicking the green button.
 Major outright gifts of cash or stock qualify for naming your gift in honor or in memory of a loved one.

 This Memorial is a joint community project with the use of land provided by Lake Nona Land Development and with control of use, design, monument specifications, and events to be retained by the Central Florida Memorial Park Foundation, Inc. RLF architects of Winter Park has contributed substantial design and engineering related services on a no fee basis.
 No member of Central Florida Veterans Memorial Park Foundation, Inc. receives compensation for services.